snipsco/ntm-lasagne/README.md

 PYTHONPATH=. python examples/copy-task.py
 ```

 and be patient while Theano compiles the model ;-).
 Graph optimization is computationally intensive.
-If you are encountering suspiciously long complation times (more than a few minutes), you may need to increase the amount of memory allocated (if you run it on a Virtual Machine).
+If you are encountering suspiciously long compilation times (more than a few minutes), you may need to increase the amount of memory allocated (if you run it on a Virtual Machine).
 Alternatively, turning off the swap may help for debugging (with `swapoff`/`swapon`).
 Note: unlucky initialisation of the parameters might lead to a diverging solution (NaN scores).

+Alex Graves, Greg Wayne, Ivo Danihelka, *Neural Turing Machines*, [[arXiv](https://arxiv.org/abs/1410.5401)]